-The areas strong rural landscape character and attractive landscape qualities are highly sensitive to large scale development.
-This, together its overall good condition and relatively tranquil nature there is no/low capacity for large scale development.
-It is considered that large scale development could be perceived as intrusion into the wider countryside.
+The area's strong rural landscape character and attractive landscape qualities are highly sensitive to large scale development.
+This, together with its overall good condition and relatively tranquil nature results in No/Low capacity for development.
+It is considered that large scale development could be perceived as an intrusion into the wider countryside.